 Considering a range of careers in the healthcare field?
 The Personal Support Worker, Massage Therapy or Practical Nursing programs may also appeal to you.
 Upon graduation from the OTA and PTA program, you might also consider taking more education at the university level to become a physiotherapist or occupational therapist.

-This program has immunization requirements.
-For more information, and to print the required immunization form, please see the Immunization Information page.
+A completed immunization record including a Two Step Mantoux Test and vaccination against Hepatitis B. For more information, and to print the required immunization form, please see the Immunization Information page.

 Books and supplies are most expensive in the first year of the program (approximately $1,200).
 Second year textbooks are an additional $250.